matthew-scherf/Only-One/docs/preliminary_paper.md

 We present the first rigorous formal axiomatization of Advaita Vedanta, the non-dual metaphysical system originating in the Upaniṣads and systematized by Ādi Śaṅkara (8th century CE).
 Using higher-order logic, we formalize the core ontological commitments of Advaita: the existence of a unique, unconditioned absolute (Brahman/Ātman) that serves as the ground of all conditioned existence (Maya), and the identity between the knowing subject and this absolute (tat tvam asi - "That Thou Art").

-We provide eight axioms and derive key theorems including the uniqueness of the Absolute (T1), the exhaustive dichotomy between absolute and conditioned (T4), and the identity of the subject with the Absolute (T5). **All proofs have been successfully machine-verified using Isabelle/HOL 2025, establishing the system's logical consistency beyond doubt.** The complete verification code is publicly available and reproducible.
+We provide nine axioms and derive key theorems including the uniqueness of the Absolute (T1), the exhaustive dichotomy between absolute and conditioned (T4), and the identity of the subject with the Absolute (T5). **All proofs have been successfully machine-verified using Isabelle/HOL 2025, establishing the system's logical consistency beyond doubt.** The complete verification code is publicly available and reproducible.
 This work demonstrates that non-dual metaphysics can be stated with the same logical rigor as any Western philosophical system, opening new avenues for comparative philosophy, consciousness studies, and formal metaphysics.

 **Keywords:** Advaita Vedanta, formal ontology, non-dualism, higher-order logic, consciousness, Śaṅkara, machine verification, comparative philosophy